Defining a Calendar of Working Time

-The GLOBAL.MPT file is stored in the directory with the Microsoft Project program files, which is usually C:\Program Files\Microsoft Office\Office\1033.
+The GLOBAL.MPT file is stored in the directory with the Microsoft Project 2003 program files, which is usually C:\Program Files\Microsoft Office\Office11\1033.

-A new addition to Project 2002 is the New Project Wizard, which steps you through the process of creating a new project plan.
+A great feature of Microsoft Project 2003 is the New Project Wizard, which steps you through the process of creating a new project plan.
 It also enforces the correct use of Enterprise custom fields, encourages collaboration, and provides opportunities to attach supporting documentation to a project.

 There are two ways to access the wizard:

 By selecting Define a Project from the Goal-Based User Interface

 By selecting File, New and then selecting New Blank Project from the wizard dialog box

 If the Goal Based User Interface is not on, the New from Wizard option does not appear in the sidepane.